taylorarthur/voteraccess/Readme.md

-This creates four quadrants of color to describe the states: red for low voter access states that went for Bernie, green for low voter access states that went for Hillary, fuschia for high voter access states that went for Bernie, and blue for high voter access states that went for Hillary.
+This creates four quadrants of color to describe the states: red for low voter access states that went for Bernie, green for low voter access states that went for Hillary, fuchsia for high voter access states that went for Bernie, and blue for high voter access states that went for Hillary.